lucidsif/console_parking_lot_app/README.md

 # Terminal Parking Lot App

 A parking lot program in your terminal that can accept file input and user input.
 This was a project I was expected to complete for a take home project.
-I liked what I accomplished given the time expected and my noobness in Python prior to the start of the project.
+I liked what I accomplished given the time expected and my noobness in Python so I decided to add this project to my portfolio.

 ## Getting Started